tiny8877/okta.github.io/_source/_posts/2019-04-16-spring-boot-tomcat.md

 - Click on **More options** and select `Java 11`
 - In the _Dependencies_ box, type and choose `Web`, `Security` and `Devtools`.
 They should appear as _Dependencies selected_ on the right

 Now click **Generate Project** and a zip file will download with the project inside.
 Simply unzip and enter the directory from the command line.
-If you `ls` you’ll see five files and one directory (`src`).
+If you `ls` you'll see five files and one directory (`src`).

 ```bash
 [karl@m14x demo]$ ls
 HELP.md  mvnw  mvnw.cmd  pom.xml  src
 ```

 `mvnw` is a script that allows you to use Maven without installing it globally. `mvnw.cmd` is the Windows version of this script. `pom.xml` describes your project, and `src` has your Java code inside.
-(Note there’s also a hidden `.mvn` directory where the embedded maven files sit!)
+(Note there's also a hidden `.mvn` directory where the embedded maven files sit!)

-Let’s see what the project does.
+Let's see what the project does.
 Type `./mvnw spring-boot:run` and press enter.
 It may take a while for everything to install, but eventually, you should see something like this:

 ```bash
 Tomcat started on port(s): 8080 (http) with context path ''